-Some related online magazines include Learning Solutions Magazine (join The eLearning Guild for free as an Associate Member to view great articles), Learning Circuits and eLearn Magazine to name a few.
+Some related online magazines include Learning Solutions Magazine (join The eLearning Guild for free as an Associate Member to view great articles), ASTD’s Learning Technologies and eLearn Magazine to name a few.

 As for blog sites, this one has quite a few tutorials on Instructional Design and eLearning topics.
 There are probably a few hundred sites devoted to eLearning.
-Find your favorite blogs, get a feed reader if you don’t have one already (iGoogle is my favorite) and subscribe via RSS.
+Find your favorite blogs, get an RSS feed reader if you don’t have one already (I like NetVibes) and subscribe via RSS.

 Certificate Programs.
 If your degree is in a field that is unrelated to Instructional Design or eLearning and if you have no experience, consider getting a certificate.
 It’s a reasonably quick way to get credentials.
 Certificates are also good for people already in the field who need to learn more.
 Here’s a list of US degree and certificate programs in the Resources section of this site.
 Certificate programs are the last category, so scroll down.